tin-cat/emailqueue/README.md

 * Create a database in your server with your desired name. e.g: emailqueue

-* Run the provided docs/emailqueue.sql on that database to create the initial database structure.ls
+* Run the provided docs/emailqueue.sql on that database to create the initial database structure.

 * Be sure the shell scripts scripts/delivery and scripts/purge are executable.